Bathurst Rebellion: Aftermath

 On 30 October 1830, the bushrangers were put on trial in the Bathurst Court House by the order of Governor Ralph Darling.
 They were tried by a Special Commission and a jury of military officers, with His Honor the Chief Justice of New South Wales Francis Forbes present.

 Ralph Entwistle, William Gahan, Michael Kearney, Patrick Gleeson, Thomas Dunn and John Shepherd were convicted of the murder of James Greenwood and hanged.
 The remaining bushrangers— Robert Webster, James Driver, Dominic Daby and John Kenny— were hanged for plundering farmhouses.
 The public execution took place on 2 November in Bathurst on the site of what is now known as Ribbon Gang Lane.
 After being kept on display for a day "as a warning", the bodies were buried in two mass graves, five in each.

 Legacy

+In the early 1900s, a caretaker of the Abercrombie Caves discovered buried in the mud floor of one of the caves a set of convict era leg irons, thought to have been dropped by one of the soldiers sent to hunt down the Ribbon gang.
+The cave subsequently became known as Bushrangers Cave.

 Australian folk and country singer Lionel Long included a song titled "Bathurst Rebellion" on his 1963 album The Bold Bushrangers.